Tamaized/AoV/README.md

 # Angel of Vengeance (Or AoV for short)
-  The aim of this Minecraft mod is to be a magic mod, one based around being a Healer.
-  Most magic mods I've played dont really go too deep in the healer aspect.
-  I will be implementing more than just healer of course, but the main focus is the healer :)
+  The goal is to be a magic mod focused around being a healer.
+You have the ability to heal players, other entities and even damage undead with this power.
+You can also cure status effects.
+However, there are two other classes you can use instead.
+Three in total, Healer, Caster, and Defender.

+  Healer's purpose is to well.. heal.
+The Caster is the offensive spell casting mage which uses light based spells to destroy undead.
+The Defender is your tank, they get a dodge mechanic where attacks have a chance to not land at all on them.
+Defenders also get benefits while having a shield equipped.

 ## Downloads
   [Can be found here](https://minecraft.curseforge.com/projects/angel-of-vengeance)